LGBTIQ+ people in Australia: Income of same-sex couples

 Individuals in same-sex relationships were more likely to have higher personal incomes than those in opposite-sex relationships.
 In 2016, 23% of men in same-sex relationships earned $2,000 or more a week, compared with 18% of men in opposite-sex relationships.
 For women, the difference was greater.
 Women in same-sex relationships were twice as likely to be earning $2,000 or more a week as women in opposite-sex relationships (14% compared with 6%).

+Wage gap

 Religious affiliation

-A 2008 study of LGBT Australians found that 35% were raised Protestant, 30% raised Catholic and 29% raised irreligious.
+A 2008 study of LGBTQ Australians found that 35% were raised Protestant, 30% raised Catholic and 29% raised irreligious.

-According to the 2016 Census, LGBT people were most likely to report they had no religion (67%).
+According to the 2016 Census, LGBTQ people were most likely to report they had no religion (57%).
 However, 32% said they were Christian.
 This was in contrast to heterosexual people, for whom Christianity was the leading affiliation (59%) followed by not having a religion (28%).
 Same-sex partners were more likely to be affiliated with Buddhism than those in opposite-sex relationships (3.9% compared to 2.7%) and less likely to be affiliated with Hinduism (0.5% compared with 2.4%) or Islam (0.7% compared with 2.4%).